Velocipede: History

 It was almost 40 years until velocipede came into common usage as a generic term, with the launch of the first pedal-equipped bicycle, developed by Pierre Michaux, Pierre Lallement and the Olivier brothers in the 1860s.
 The Michaux company was the first to mass-produce the velocipede, from 1857 to 1871.
 That French design was sometimes called the boneshaker, since it was also made entirely of wood, then later with metal tires.
-That in combination with the cobblestone roads of the day made for an extremely uncomfortable ride.
-These velocipedes also became a fad, and indoor riding academies, similar to roller rinks, could be found in large cities.
+That feature, in combination with the cobblestone roads of the day, made for an extremely uncomfortable ride.

+Velocipedes became a fad, and indoor riding academies, similar to roller rinks, could be found in large cities.
 In 1891 L'Industrie Vélocipédique (Cycling Industry) magazine described La Société Parisienne de constructions Velo as 'the oldest velocipede manufacturer in France', having been founded in 1876 by M. Reynard, and awarded the 'Diploma of honour' at the Exposition Universelle (1878) (World's Fair).

 During the 1870s advances in metallurgy led to the development of the first all-metal velocipedes.
 The pedals were still attached directly to the front wheel, which became larger and larger as makers realised that the larger the wheel, the farther you could travel with one rotation of the pedals.
 Solid rubber tires and the long spokes of the large front wheel provided a much smoother ride than its predecessor.
 This type of velocipede was the first one to be called a bicycle ("two wheel"), and its shape led to the nickname penny-farthing in the United Kingdom.
 They enjoyed a great popularity among young men in the 1880s who could afford them.

 While young men were risking their necks on the high wheels, ladies and dignified gentlemen such as doctors and clergymen of the 1880s favoured the less risky tricycle.
 Many innovations for tricycles eventually found their way into the automobile, such as rack and pinion steering, the differential, and band brakes, the forerunners to drum brakes.